All about newborn poo

 • They may find it uncomfortable to feed while they’re teething

-• If you’ve begun to introduce solid foods, they may not be drinking enough fluids alongside their food.
+• If you’ve started introducing solid foods, they may not be drinking enough fluids alongside their food

-• Hydrate, hydrate, hydrate!
-If you’re formula feeding, offer them small sips of cooled, boiled tap water between their bottle feeds to prevent dehydration.
+• Keep them hydrated: If you’re formula feeding and your baby is six months or older, offer them small sips of cooled, boiled tap water between their bottle feeds to prevent dehydration.
 If you’re breastfeeding, continue to offer lots of feeds (breastfed babies don’t need to drink additional water between feeds).

-• Bicycle legs: Just like adults, movement can help keep things regular for babies.
-Try lying your baby flat and gently moving their legs in a bicycle motion, to help relieve constipation.
+• Bicycle legs: Try laying your baby flat and gently move their legs in a bicycle motion to help relieve constipation.

-• Gentle massage: This is a lovely way to bond with them and can also help relieve constipation.
-Try rubbing their tummy clockwise, in slow downward strokes (make sure your baby is laying on their back, on a soft, safe and comfortable surface).
+• Baby massage: This is a lovely way to bond with them and can also help relieve constipation.
+Try rubbing their tummy clockwise, in slow downward strokes (make sure your baby is lying on their back, on a soft, safe, and comfortable surface).

-• Bathtime: Warm water can help relax their abdominal muscles, discourage them from straining and soothe some of their discomfort.
+• A nice, warm bath: Warm water can help relax their abdominal muscles, discourage them from straining, and soothe some of their discomfort.
+Read our guide to bath water temperature to make sure it is not too hot.

-• Consider their formula: Using too much formula powder when preparing a bottle can reduce the amount of water your baby drinks and therefore lead to constipation.
-We recommend that you always follow the manufacturer's guidelines when preparing a bottle of formula for your baby.
+• Check their formula: Using too much formula powder when preparing a bottle can reduce the amount of water your baby drinks and lead to constipation.
+Always follow the manufacturer’s guidelines when preparing a bottle of formula for your baby.

 How often should newborns pee?